Sergei Shoigu: Family

 Sergei Shoigu was born to Kuzhuget Sereevich Shoigu (1921–2010) and Alexandra Yakovlevna Shoigu (née Kudryavtseva, 1924–2011).
 His father was born Shoigu Seree oglu Kuzhuget.
 His name order was changed because of a passport error, according to the Tuva official line.
-More likely, he Russified the name from Turkic oglu 'son of...').
+More likely, he Russified the name from Turkic oglu 'son of...'.
 Kuzhuget was an editor of a regional newspaper.
 He later worked in the Communist Party and for the Soviet authorities.
 He was the secretary of the Tuva Party Committee.
 He retired with the rank of first deputy chairman of the Council of Ministers of the Tuva ASSR.

 Shoigu's father led the Tuvan State Archives.
 He spent six years as the editor of the newspaper Pravda.
 He wrote the novels Time and People, Feather of the Black Vulture (2001), Tannu Tuva: the Country of Lakes and Blue Rivers (2004).

 Shoigu's mother Alexandra was born in the village of Yakovlev in the Oryol Oblast.
 From there, shortly before the Great Patriotic War, her family moved to Kadiivka in the Luhansk Oblast, Ukraine.
 A zootechnician, Alexandra was an Honored Worker of Agriculture of the Republic of Tuva.
 From 1979 she was the head of the Planning Department of the Ministry of Agriculture of the Republic.
 She was repeatedly elected deputy of the Supreme Soviet (parliament) of the Tuva ASSR.
 Sergei's great uncle, Seren Kuzhuget, was the commander of the Tuvan People's Revolutionary Army from 1929 to 1938.

 Sergei has two sisters: Larisa Kuzhugetovna Shoigu (1953–2021), who was a deputy of the State Duma; and Irina Zakharova (born 1960), a psychiatrist.

 Shoigu married Irina Alexandrovna Shoigu (née Antipina).
 She is president of the business tourism company Expo-EM.
 They have two daughters, Yulia (1977) and Kseniya (1991).
 According to Alexei Navalny, Kseniya is suspected to be a figurehead of her father in the ownership of a palace in the outskirts of Moscow, valued at about £12 million.
 In 2012, the estate was transferred to the formal ownership of Yelena Antipina.
 Following the Russian invasion of Ukraine, Kseniya posted a video on social media of her daughter and herself wearing the colours of the Ukrainian flag.
+According to the US Department of the Treasury, Kseniya Shoigu "made tens of millions of dollars on state construction projects and has business interests directly tied to the Ministry of Defence".
+In May 2023, Wagner chief Yevgeny Prigozhin condemned the luxurious lifestyle of the children of Russia's top officials and in particular singled out Shoigu's son-in-law Alexey Stolyarov for not joining the Russian army.
+In August 2023, it was announced that Shoigu's daughter and her husband Stolyarov had separated, allegedly at the instigation of Shoigu and Putin.

+Shoigu is alleged to have an affair with Elena Shebunova from the early 2000s until 2017.
+According to similar sources, allegedly Shoigu and Shebunova have three children: Danila (2001), Dasha (2008), and Stepan (2011).
+Danila is pursuing a music career under the stage-name Sheba (or Sheba Singer).